Dražeta: Surname history

 The surname Dražeta was recorded in Mošorin in 1783 and in Stari Banovci in 1805.
-Dražeta families living in these two villages considered each other a cousins and in the past they often visited each other during family celebrations.
+Families bearing the surname in these two villages traditionally regarded one another as cousins, and historical accounts note that they frequently visited each other during family celebrations.

-According to the "Hronika Starih Banovaca", the Dražeta family came to Stari Banovci from Croatia.
-In Mošorin, in the year 1783, documents recorded Marko Dražeta, who was a son of Grigorije "šijak".
-In that time, "šijak" was a designation for immigrants from Croatia.
-Since surname Dražeta could be found in the village Ivoševci in Croatia (north Dalmatia), it is assumed that Dražeta family moved from this village to Mošorin and Stari Banovci.
+According to the Hronika Starih Banovaca, the Dražeta family settled in Stari Banovci after migrating from Croatia.
+In Mošorin, documents from 1783 record a man named Marko Dražeta, identified as the son of Grigorije "šijak".
+At the time, the term "šijak" was used to denote immigrants from Croatia.
+As the surname Dražeta is also attested in the village of Ivoševci in northern Dalmatia, it is assumed that members of the Dražeta family migrated from that area to Mošorin and Stari Banovci.

-Confirmation for this origin is the same patron saint of the family (Saint Stephen) that is celebrated by Dražeta families in all three villages.
-There is also an interesting quotation from Dušan J. Popović in his book Srbi u Vojvodini, that in the villages of Mošorin and Vilovo lived especially many "šijaks" originating from Dalmatia and Croatia.
+Further support for this proposed origin is found in the shared family patron saint, Saint Stephen, which is traditionally celebrated by Dražeta families in Mošorin, Stari Banovci, and Ivoševci.
+Dušan J. Popović noted in his work Srbi u Vojvodini that the villages of Mošorin and Vilovo were inhabited by a notably large number of "šijaks" originating from Dalmatia and Croatia.